Falun Gong: Social practices

+Homosexuality

 Li Hongzhi taught that homosexuality makes one "unworthy of being human", creates bad karma, and is comparable to organized crime.
 He also taught that "disgusting homosexuality shows the dirty abnormal psychology of the gay who has lost his ability of reasoning", and that homosexuality is a "filthy, deviant state of mind".
 Li additionally stated in a 1998 speech in Switzerland that the gods' "first target of annihilation would be homosexuals".
 Although gay, lesbian, and bisexual people may practice Falun Gong, founder Li stated that they must "give up the bad conduct" of all same-sex sexual activity.

+Racial-mixing

+Falun Gong's cosmology attributes different spiritual heavens to different ethnicities, and that individuals of mixed race lose some aspect of this connection.
+French sociologist David Palmer reports Li has stated that "mixing the races of the world is not allowed" and described racial mixing as a "grave problem".
+Palmer further reports that Li claimed that "the white race has its Heaven, which occupies a tiny part of the universe", while "the yellow race has its Buddha-world and Tao-world" and fills "almost the whole universe".
+Palmer also cites Li stating that there is a physical and intellectual decline in mixed-race children, and that "modern science knows well that each generation is inferior to the preceding one".

+Scholar Helen Farley likewise writes that Li taught that the "Cosmic Law" does not allow race-mixing.
+According to Farley, Li blamed modern science for race-mixing and preached that originally the West and the East were kept apart by "vast deserts" but modern science had taken away the obstacles so "that races may mix".
+Journalist Craig S. Smith noted that Li has taught that mixed-race children were the "spawn of the Dharma Ending Period", a Buddhist reference to a period marking "unprecedented moral degeneration".

-Falun Gong's cosmology includes the belief that different ethnicities each have a correspondence to their own heavens, and that individuals of mixed race lose some aspect of this connection.
-Falun Gong's teachings include belief in reincarnation and that one's soul (original spirit) always maintains single racial identity despite having a body of mixed race.
+Falun Gong's teachings also include belief in reincarnation and that one's soul (original spirit) always maintains single racial identity despite having a body of mixed race.
 Investigative journalist Ethan Gutmann noted that interracial marriage is common in the Falun Gong community.